2017 British Columbia wildfires: Fire progression

 2017's fire season caused the closure of Highway 97 from Kersley, south of Quesnel, all the way south to Pavilion (along Highway 99), and south of Ashcroft.
 It also closed Bella Coola Highway to westbound traffic and created evacuation alerts the entire length of the Bella Coola Highway from Precipice to the junction with Williams Lake.
 No other fire season had had this breadth of large fires across the province.

 Three fires have achieved particularly notable sizes of over 100,000 hectares.
 First, the Hanceville Fire resulted from the merger of the Hanceville, Riske Creek and Raven Lake fires along Highway 20.
 As of August 20, the fire reached its largest size of 227,000 hectares, spreading as far south as Gang Ranch west of 100 Mile House.
-The Ashcroft Fire (also known as the Elephant Hill Fire) started on the Ashcroft Reserve, and spread north of Highway 99 to Green Lake, east of 100 Mile House.
+The Elephant Hill fire started on the Ashcroft Reserve, and spread north of Highway 99 to Green Lake, east of 100 Mile House.
 Finally the Nazko Complex started as a series of smaller fires west of Quesnel, two of which were notable in their own right, the Baezaeko River Fire, and the Tautri Lake Complex.
 These fires merged August 18, 2017, along with the Chezacut Fire and the Arc Mountain Fire, to form the Nazko Complex at over 432,000 hectares.
 This single fire was later renamed the Plateau Complex, centred on the Chilcotin Plateau.
-Overall this behemoth fire covered a combined area of 545,151 hectares, making it the largest fire in B.C.'s recorded history (roughly the same size as Prince Edward Island).
+Overall this behemoth fire covered a combined area of 545,151 hectares, making it the largest fire in B.C.'s recorded history (roughly the same size as Prince Edward Island) at the time.
+It was surpassed by the Donnie Creek fire in 2023.
 This fire was the result of nearly 20 separate fires merging.